SeppPenner/Dynamsoft-Camera-SDK/README.md

-# Dynamsoft Webcam SDK
+# Dynamsoft Camera SDK

-version 5.0
+version 5.1

 ## Introduction
-[Dynamsoft Webcam SDK][1] provides JavaScript APIs that enable you to easily capture images and video streams from USB Video Class (UVC) compatible webcams from within a browser.
+[Dynamsoft Camera SDK][1] provides JavaScript APIs that enable you to easily capture images and video streams from USB Video Class (UVC) compatible webcams from within a browser.
 With the browser-based webcam library, you can capture a live video stream into a container and grab an image with a couple lines of code in your web application.

 ## Download
 http://www.dynamsoft.com/Downloads/dynamsoft-webcam-sdk-download.aspx